affo/segreto/azure/README.md

 ## Install

-You will need to follow the steps below in order to be able to run any query on Azure Streaming Analytics:
+You will need to follow the steps below in order to be able to run a query on Azure Streaming Analytics:

 __First__ of all: